fmaillane/shopping-cart/README.md

 # shopping-cart

-- The followsing users are saved into database at app start
+- The followsing users are saved into database at app start (the project uses an embedded H2 database)

   id   firstName   lastName
   1    "John"      "Doe"